-Yousef et al. (1995) reported that subchronic glyphosate exposure produced effects on semen characteristics in New Zealand white rabbits; the effects included reduced ejaculate volume, sperm concentration, initial fructose levels, and semen osmolality.
+Yousef et al. (1995) reported that subchronic glyphosate exposure produced effects on semen characteristics in rabbits; the effects included reduced ejaculate volume, sperm concentration, initial fructose levels and semen osmolality.
 The study also reported evidence for increased abnormal and dead sperm.
 There were a number of serious deficiencies in the design, conduct, and reporting of this study which make the results uninterpretable.
-Only four rabbits per treatment group were used, suggesting questionable statistical validity for this study.
-The rabbits used in this study were small for their age (32 weeks at start of the treatment schedule, 50 weeks at termination of the experiment).
-Animals of similar age to those described in Yousef et al. (1995) are supplied by a number of commercial breeders.
-Normal adult New Zealand white rabbits 32 weeks of age (Harlan Sprague-Dawley, Indianapolis, IN) average 3.9 kg, with male rabbits occupying the lower portion of the weight range of 3.5 to 4.3 kg.
-Similar animals described by Yousef et al. (1995) had weights that were 0.5 to 0.9 kg (16-25%)below historical norms.
-Weight deficiencies bring into question the health status and reproductive maturity of test animals used.
-Furthermore, the investigators did not actually quantify the two dosage levels used (referred to only as 1/10th and 1/100th of the LD50), the purity of glyphosate, or the composition of the glyphosate formulation employed.
-Finally, Yousef et al. (1995) failed to state clearly the frequency of dosage applied to the animals in the protocol.
-With no accurate description of the method of delivery or quantity of chemical administered, a meaningful assessment of these studies cannot be made.
-Moreover a critical issue, especially in view of the authors' conclusions, is that the proper method of semen collection was not used. thereby invalidating any meaningful assessment of sperm viability, activity, and/or motility.
-Multiple ejaculates were not pooled to decrease the inter- and intraanimal variability in sperm number and concentration.
-Unfortunately, it was also unclear whether control animals were subjected to sham handling and dosing procedures, raising serious questions of indirect nontreatment-related effects given the known sensitivity of rabbits to stress.
+Four rabbits per treatment group were used; this is a very low number of animals, and this limitation alone requires that the validity of this study be seriously questioned.
+The rabbits used in this study were small for their age, which raises a question regarding their health status and reproductive maturity.
+The investigators did not actually quantify the two dosage levels used (referred to only as $1/10^{th}$ and $100^{th}$ of the LD50), the purity or even the composition of the glyphosate or the glyphosate formulation, and it is not clear how often the animals were dosed.
+With no accurate description of the method of delivery or quantity of chemical received, a meaningful assessment of these studies can not be made.
+A critical issue, however, especially in view of the authors' conclusions, is that the proper method of semen collection was not used, thereby invalidating any meaningful assessment of sperm viability, activity and/or motility.
+Multiple ejaculates were not pooled to decrease the inter- and intra-animal variability in sperm number and concentration.
+Unfortunately, it was also unclear whether control animals were subjected to sham handling and dosing procedures, raising serious questions of indirect non-treatment related effects given the known sensitivity of rabbits to stress.
 Additional points that seriously compromise this study include a lack of data for food consumption in control or treated animals, and failure to report variability in measurements for control and treated animals, preventing adequate statistical analysis to support conclusions of Yousef et al. (1995).
-Despite the 10-fold difference between the low- and highdose groups, dose-dependent responses were not observed.
-Sperm concentration data from both treated and control rabbits were well within the normal range of sperm concentration values previously reported for mature New Zealand rabbits (Desjardins et al., 1968; Williams et al., 1990).
+Despite the 10-fold difference between the low-and high-dose groups, dose-dependent responses were not observed.
+Sperm concentration data from both treated and control rabbits were well-within the normal range of sperm concentration values previously reported for mature New Zealand rabbits (Desjardins et al., 1968; Williams et al., 1990).
 Based on these limitations as well as the other considerations, the data from this study cannot be used to support any meaningful conclusions.

 Developmental toxicity studies.
-Glyphosate was administered by gavage to Sprague-Dawley rats at dosage levels of 0, 300, 1000, or 3500 mg/kg body wt/day on gestation days 6 to 19 (Tasker, 1980a).
-Severe maternal toxicity, including decreased weight gain and mortality (6 of 25 dams), occurred at the excessive dosage of 3500 mg/kg body wt/day and was accompanied by reduced fetal weights and viability and ossification of sternebrae.
-The NOAEL for maternal and developmental toxicity was 1000 mg/kg body wt/day.
+Glyphosate was administered by gavage to Sprague-Dawley rats at dose levels of 0, 300, 1000, or 3500 mg/kg bw/day on gestation days 6 to 19 (Tasker, 1980a).
+Severe maternal toxicity, including decreased weight gain and mortality (6 of 25 dams), occurred at the excessive dose of 3500 mg/kg bw/day and was accompanied by reduced fetal weights, ossification of sternebrae, and viability.
+The NOAEL for maternal and developmental toxicity was 1000 mg/kg bw/day.